SRF Stewart Rhind Science Writing Prize

 Who was Stewart Rhind?

 The SRF Essay Prize was renamed in honour of Dr Stewart Rhind who was tragically killed in a car accident in March 2013, along with his colleague Dr Julian Dawson.
 Click here to read more about Dr Rhind and why Professor Mick Rae, a friend and colleague of Dr Rhind, feels that renaming the essay competition was a suitable way for the Society to remember Stewart and his contributions.

 - The essay must be about an aspect of reproductive biology and will be assessed on scientific content, style and topicality.

 - The essay should be written in a style accessible to the educated non-specialist reader (similar to a New Scientist or Scientific American article – see previous winning essays below for examples).
 Course essays written in a standard scientific style are unlikely to be successful in the competition.

-- The winners will receive a prize of £500, one year’s free membership of the SRF and will be invited to attend the Fertility meeting (January 2018) to receive their prize.
-The winning entries will be published on the SRF website.
+- The winner will receive a prize of £500, one year’s free membership of the SRF and will be invited to attend the Fertility meeting (January 2019) to receive their prize.
+The winning entry will be published on the SRF website.

 - Entrants must be attending a university in the UK or Ireland to be eligible to enter.